Jaundice

 Other illnesses including hematological and solid organ malignancies. |

-Some hematological conditions produce abnormal shape and sizes of RBCs, others produces hemolytic cytokines, still other changes coagulation factors and platelet function which causes capillary thrombosis, intramuscular hemolysis. |
+Some hematological conditions produce abnormal shapes and sizes of RBCs, others produce hemolytic cytokines, and still others change coagulation factors and platelet function which causes capillary thrombosis, and intramuscular hemolysis. |

 16 |